Fiserv/banking-hub/docs/getting-started.md

 <!-- theme: info -->
 > #### Tip
 >
-> We recommend you to refer to the <a href="?path=docs/getting-started/know-our-standard-api-structure.md#know-our-standard-api-structure" title="Click to open">Know Our Standard API Structure</a> section to understand the API structure prior to testing the APIs in any third-party tool.
+> We recommend you to refer to the [Know Our Standard API Structure](#tab-know_our_standard_api_structure) section to understand the API structure prior to testing the APIs in any third-party tool.

 ### Prerequisites